department-of-veterans-affairs/vets-api/README.md

 # Vets.gov API [![Build Status](https://travis-ci.org/department-of-veterans-affairs/vets-api.svg?branch=master)](https://travis-ci.org/department-of-veterans-affairs/vets-api)

-This project provides commons APIs for applications that live on vets.gov.
+This project provides common APIs for applications that live on vets.gov.
 This repo is in its infancy - more information coming soon!

 ## Developer Setup